On top of Schneeberg in Austria (six of this group are mathematicians!)

 An A level or equivalent in Mathematics is essential.
 Further Mathematics or Physics (preferably both) are desirable, but candidates whose schools are unable to offer these courses should not be discouraged from applying.
 We believe that the STEP papers in Mathematics and Further Mathematics are extremely useful preparation and so most of our conditional offers will be based on both our standard entrance requirements and the relevant STEP paper(s).

 It is a King's tradition to welcome candidates from a wide range of backgrounds.
 There is an additional page for students applying with limited support or advice, and those with extenuating circumstances, as well as information for international students.
 Women are underrepresented in university Mathematics courses.
 We therefore actively encourage applications from women to study Mathematics at King's.

 We advise candidates to read the how to apply page thoroughly for details of the application process and timetable.
 All candidates apply for Mathematics on the UCAS form.
 On the SAQ (or the COPA, if you are an overseas student), you will be asked to indicate whether you are applying for 'Mathematics' or 'Mathematics with Physics'.
-Candidates invited for interviews at King's sit a written test lasting one hour, and have one or two interviews with college mathematics staff, in which we try to assess the candidate's mathematical skills and motivation.
+Candidates invited for interviews at King's sit a written test lasting one hour, and have one or two interviews with college mathematics staff, in which we assess your mathematical skills and motivation.

 The Faculty of Mathematics produces a Guide to Admissions with more detailed information about the course as well as a guide to STEP resources and a reading list.
 This guide can be downloaded from the Faculty website.